 With money in my pocket and a light at the end of the tunnel I told myself I refused to have this incident set the tone for my time in Bolivia.
-I felt like I did this in Germany especially in Berlin and anytime that anything happened I was quick to blame the country opposed to just situations that can result while traveling which I like to call, “travel problems”.
-They are real and they do exist.
+I felt like I did this in Germany especially in Berlin (Read that story HERE) and anytime that anything happened I was quick to blame the country opposed to just situations that can result while traveling which I like to call, “travel problems”.
+They happen to even the best of us travelers.

 My first observation in La Paz Bolivia was how slow people walk and mind you I completely justify going uphill slow as the elevation in Bolivia takes a beating on your heart and breathing.
 You cannot begin to imagine how many “scenic let me take this view all in but I really just need to breath again” I took simply going uphill for a a block or two.
 When I visited Moon Valley for example my heart was beating like it was close to exploding and mind you this was on day 7 of my time in Bolivia.
 What I still don’t comprehend is why locals walked so slow downhill.
 As I navigated and at times frustrated through the zombies going downhill I wondered if I was tapping into an unaware New Yorker potential that I didn’t know I had.
 During my days in Bolivia I was never able to decipher why walking slow downhill was a thing in Bolivia.